-Dupont-Auberville claims that the pattern is from 13th century, Sicilian made after genuine Persian models.
+Dupont-Auberville claims that the pattern is from the 13th century, Sicilian made after genuine Persian models.
 It is featured on the top of color plate IX.

 We have reproduced two details for your enjoyment.
 It seems that the top (Fiscbach) version is closer to “original”, since on the bottom (Auberville) picture, the lion seems to have mutated into a goat, and we have lost the fancy junction between the circles.
-We use this sample to remind ourselves of a couple of things: In textile design, the notion of original is quite shady – copying, borrowing, stealing – is the norm, not the exception.
+We use this sample to remind ourselves of a couple of things: in textile design, the notion of originality is quite shady – copying, borrowing, stealing – is the norm, not the exception.
 But you can not copy the quality, at least not without a considerable expense.
 Let us hope to see the return of the days, when customers were able to recognize the quality, and were not just blindly following brand names, thus demonstrating their ignorance.
 Secondly, we see that patterns are able to spread across cultures like a virus.
 The stylized Arabic script was fashionable even at the height of the crusades.
 In those times, Europeans were the poor peasants, trying to copy the “superior cultures” of the East.
 And we have never paid any royalties 😉

 End of historical remarks.

 We will develop this pattern first as a simple damask, then we will embellish it with colorful extra wefts.
 We start with a scanned image, and we reduce the number of colors to just two.
 The size of the image should be calculated with respect of warp and weft density and desired size of the design.
-We will use warp density of 64 ends/cm and 34 picks/cm for weft.
+We will use a warp density of 64 ends/cm and 34 picks/cm for weft.